Why sending your endoscope back to the workshop can save its life

 Technician repairing the optics of an industrial endoscope in a specialized workshop, using precision tools and components.

-• Complete visual and optical diagnostic: inspection of the lens, sheath condition, connectors, and control box.
+• Complete visual and optical diagnostics: check lens, sheath, connectors and housing.

-• Thorough internal cleaning, especially of the optics, with re-polishing if necessary.
+• Thorough internal cleaning, especially of optics, with re-polishing if necessary.

-• Electronic check (for digital models): testing of the camera, video signals, lighting, and proper functioning of buttons and connectors.
+• Check electronics (for digital models): test camera, video signals, lighting, buttons and connectors.

-• Inspection and cleaning of cooling circuits, whether air- or water-based.
-These channels can become clogged with invisible deposits.
+• Checking and cleaning cooling circuits, whether air- or water-cooled.
+These channels can be blocked by invisible deposits.

 Technician performing a performance test on an endoscope in a control room, with image quality displayed on the screen.